Hibi Eden

 Hibi George Eden, commonly known as Hibi Eden (born 19 April 1983) is an Indian politician from Ernakulam, Kerala and member of the Indian National Congress.
 Hibi is the son of the late George Eden, a long time member of Parliament from the Ernakulam constituency.

 Early life

 Hibi Eden was born in Ernakulam, Kerala to the former Ernakulam MP George Eden (who died in office, 2003) and Rani Eden at Thoppumpady, Ernakulam on 19 April 1983.
 He has a younger sister.
 He lost his mother at an early age and his aunt raised him and his younger sister.

 Personal life

 Hibi Eden married Anna Linda, a Malayalam television channel anchor on 30 January 2012 at Kaloor St Francis Xavier church after 4 years of love.
 The couple has a daughter.
-Hibi is a devout member of the Keralite Latin Catholic community, and enjoys the support of the Christian community.
+Hibi is a devout member of the Keralite Latin Catholic community.

 Political career

 Hibi Eden with Shashi Tharoor during 2011 election campaign.